soft-coded/instruoapp/README.md

 ## Conclusion
 I think that about sums it up.
 I would like to mention that the code I have used in the backend of this web app is entirely by me.
 I have not used any help from someone else or the internet (minus the docs, stack overflow (bless that website) and the almighty google.co.in).

+## Updates
+* Made some changes to the app.js file.
+Now the session secret and a few other things are environment variables.